ocramz/jupyter-docker-pymol/README.md

 ## Instructions

-Note down the IP address of the currently running Docker machine (called `dev` in this example) with
+Note down the IP address of the currently running Docker machine (which is called `dev` in this example) with

     docker-machine ip dev